francescoalongi/Library_JSONRPC/README.md

 As seen in the previous image, there are three packages.
 The "channel.library" package has an interface which can be implemented by any kind of messaging library.

 ## Usage
-To know how to use this library, check the three java files in the src folder.
+To know how to use this library, check the three java files ('ClassWithMethods', 'ClientMain', 'ServerMain') in the src folder.

 ## References
 [JSON-RPC](https://www.jsonrpc.org/)